What are Authorised Investment Funds (AIFs) and how are they taxed?

 Authorised investment funds (AIFs) are collective investment schemes – a form of investment fund that enables a number of investors to 'pool' their assets and invest in a professionally managed portfolio of investments, typically gilts, bonds, equities and perhaps property.
 There is a statutory definition of a collective investment scheme in S235 Financial Services and Markets Act 2000.
-The definition is further refined by means of supplementary regulations made by the FSA that provide for specific inclusions and exclusions.
-Whether or not arrangements constitute a collective investment scheme is in the first instance a matter for the FSA and ultimately the courts.
+The definition is further refined by means of supplementary regulations that provide for specific inclusions and exclusions.
+Whether or not arrangements constitute a collective investment scheme is in the first instance a matter for the regulatory authorities and ultimately the courts.

 AIFs may be constituted under two different legal forms:

 Open-ended investment companies (OEICs)